 Load balancing is a network necessity.
 Without this essential functionality, networks will be plagued by congestion, delays and network outages.
 Load balancing essentially helps distribute network load across more of the same equipment.
 This brings down the costs of operating the related equipment and servers and improves their response times and overall performance.

 A key concept for session-aware load balancing is GTP, which stands for general packet radio service (GPRS) tunneling protocol.
-The protocol is used to tunnel both user and control traffic (GTP-U and GTP-C) from the access networks all the way to the core and within the core.
+The protocol is used to tunnel user traffic (GTP-U) and control traffic (GTP-C) from the access networks all the way to the core and within the core.
 While user traffic is subsequently detunneled and routed out to the final destination, control traffic remains in the core, navigating a number of functions including subscriber data management, charging, mediation, DPI and AAA.
 Routing traffic through these core elements enables session approval and initiation (or termination), usage calculation, assessment application and charging.

 Brokering data traffic